mdebasrija/epidemicmodel/README.md

 This project was a great learning experience for me.
 It was interesting to read through existing literature to find a good model for the pandemic, by looking at the clinical states of individual persons, and the SIR, SEIR and SEIRD models were simple enough to understand without being over-simplified.
+These being compartmental models, often rely on the assumption that the population is isolated.
+While it was definitely not the case in countries like India, the mathematically convenient models are really illuminating as a first step to epidemic modelling.
 Of course, incorporating time- varying functions will give much better results for attempts to fit the data to the model trend.
 Although this project is by no means an attempt to make predictions in real life, I learnt a lot about how professional epidemiologists advise the government about mitigation measures when a pandemic sets in, before it has fully run its course.